harsha-cpp/harsha-cpp/README.md

-# Hey, Harsha here 🥤
+# Hey, Harsha here

+Founder and CTO @NeoLabsHQ

 Dev With MERN Using Typescript,JS